Tulane Essay Guide

 #4 – Demonstrate “fit”

-You want to use your why school essay to say what makes you want to attend, but you also need to show that you would be a great fit for the university.
-Why should you be selected out of the large pool of applicants trying to impress Tulane admissions?
+You want to use your Why School essay to say what makes you want to attend, but you also need to show that you would be a great fit for the university.
+Why should you be selected out of the large pool of applicants trying to impress admissions?
 What will you bring to campus?
-And how will you carry your Tulane education into the future?
+And how will you carry your education into the future?

 How important are Tulane’s supplemental essays?

 Students should approach Tulane supplemental essays with thought and care.
-In your response to the Tulane essay prompt, you have an opportunity to highlight different aspects of your Tulane application.
-Consider the Tulane essay as another one of the Tulane application requirements.
+In your response to the Tulane essay prompt, you get to make a clear case for why you belong at the university.
+This makes the Tulane essay one of the most valuable parts of your application.

-There are several key elements of your application that you must submit in addition to your Tulane supplemental essays in order to meet the Tulane application requirements.
-Read the complete checklist to make sure you have everything you need.
-You’ll notice that Tulane admissions has gone test optional another year.
+There are several application requirements that you must fulfill in addition to your Tulane supplemental essays.
+Read the complete checklist of Tulane application requirements to make sure you have everything you need.
+When reviewing the checklist, you’ll notice that Tulane is test-optional.
 This makes your essays even more important.
-While many students will have impressive test scores, GPAs, etc., you should use your Tulane essays to help you stand out from the pack.
+Many students will have impressive test scores, GPAs, etc. You can use your Tulane essays to stand out from the pack.

 Check out these college essay examples to see what makes a successful college essay.